Advanced Topics

 }

-How ido4
+How ido4 uses it:

 - The

-which GitHub Project to interact with. - The
+project_idtellsido4which GitHub Project to interact with. - The

-map the human-readable status names (e.g., "In Progress") to the internal IDs used by the GitHub API.
+status_optionsmap the human-readable status names (e.g., "In Progress") to the internal IDs used by the GitHub API.

-Editing this file: In general, you should not need to edit this file manually. ido4
+Editing this file: In general, you should not need to edit this file manually. ido4 commands will manage it for you.
+However, understanding its structure can be helpful for troubleshooting.

 2. Automation with ido4

-is its ability to be used in scripts and automated workflows, thanks to the --format json
+One of the most powerful features of ido4 is its ability to be used in scripts and automated workflows, thanks to the --format json global flag.

-commands output structured JSON data instead of human-readable text.
-This allows you to build custom tools and CI/CD integrations on top of ido4
+When you use this flag, ido4 commands output structured JSON data instead of human-readable text.
+This allows you to build custom tools and CI/CD integrations on top of ido4.

 Example: A Script to Check for Blocked Tasks